frnkgns/frnkgns/README.md

-# Hi There, I'm Frank Ellis A. Gines
+# Hi There, I'm Frank

 I'm a junior full stack developer and a freelancer accepting projects from mobile app to web projects.
 I'm happy to work with you while improving my skills throughout the journey, feel free to contact me a head of time the earlier the better.<br>